 5. Stay Connected

 Caregivers often become so absorbed in providing care to their clients that they become disconnected from friends and family.
 It can be challenging for caregivers to remain social.
-However, maintaining social connections is one of the best tip for self care for caregivers
+However, maintaining social connections is one of the best tips for self-care for caregivers

 You must make an effort to keep connected with your friends and family.
 If physical meetings are not possible or not safe, you can still do this online.
 If you have a limited social circle, you can join one of the many support networks available for caregivers across Canada.